“NEW TECH Yard Hydrant”

 There are two different handle designs: Classic and Modern.

-“Classic” is a six inch long PVC tube.
+Classicis a six inch long plastic tube.
 The diameter and length are very comfortable for almost any size hand.

-Comment : In the photos on the left and right, it would actually be more aesthetic to have the modern handle on the hydrant to the left and the classic handle on the hydrant to the right.
+Comment : It would actually be more aesthetic to have the modern handle on the hydrant to the left and the classic handle on the hydrant to the right, in the photos shown here.

 WATER DELIVERY TUBE

-The water delivery tube terminates in a 3/4″ swivel connector.
+The water delivery tube terminates in a 3/4″ MNPT connector, in either version.

-In one option the connector is connected to the end of a 6″ long tube 3/4″ in diameter.
-In the other option the connector terminates in a trapezoid prism shaped “saddle” attached to the outside of the outer protective tube.
+In one option this connector is attached to the end of a 6″ long tube 3/4″ in diameter and swivels.
+In the other option the connector terminates in a trapezoid prism shaped saddle block attached to the outside of the outer protective tube.
+The block prevents it from swiveling.

 Extended water delivery tube with termination in solid plastic FNPT swivel connector.